maythazinphyo1/Devops_gp1/use-cases/use-case-8.md

 ### Primary Actor

-HR Advisor
+Department Manager

 ### Trigger

-A report request for population information is sent to sale department.
+A report request for population information is sent to Department.

 ## MAIN SUCCESS SCENARIO

-1. Sale department request population information of the world.
+1. Department request population information of the world.
-   1. HR advisor extracts all information of the world.
+   1. Department Manager extracts all information of the world.
-   2. HR advisor provides report to Sale Department.
+   2. Department Manager provides report to Department.
-2. Sale department request population information of the continent.
+2. Department request population information of the continent.
-   1. HR advisor extracts all information of the continent.
+   1. Department Manager extracts all information of the continent.
-   2. HR advisor provides report to Sale Department.
+   2. Department Manager provides report to Department.
-3. Sale department request population information of the region.
+3. Department request population information of the region.
-   1. HR advisor extracts all information of the region.
+   1. Department Manager extracts all information of the region.
-   2. HR advisor provides report to Sale Department.
+   2. Department Manager provides report to Department.
-4. Sale department request population information of the country.
+4. Department request population information of the country.
-   1. HR advisor extracts all information of the country.
+   1. Department Manager extracts all information of the country.
-   2. HR advisor provides report to Sale Department.
+   2. Department Manager provides report to Department.
-5. Sale department request population information of the district.
+5. Department request population information of the district.
-   1. HR advisor extracts all information of the district.
+   1. Department Manager extracts all information of the district.
-   2. HR advisor provides report to Sale Department.
+   2. Department Manager provides report to Department.
-6. Sale department request population information of the city.
+6. Department request population information of the city.
-   1. HR advisor extracts all information of the city.
+   1. Department Manager extracts all information of the city.
-   2. HR advisor provides report to Sale Department.
+   2. Department Manager provides report to Department.

 ## EXTENSIONS

 **Data does not exist**:
-    1. HR advisor informs sale department that no related data have.
+    1. Department Manager informs Department that no related data have.

 ## SUB-VARIATIONS